SAC: Semantic Attention Composition for Text-Conditioned Image Retrieval: Experiments

-We conduct our experiments on a machine with 4$\times$TESLA V-100 GPU's with 16 GB RAM using Pytorch~\cite{pytorch}.
-We use Resnet-50~\cite{resnet} (output features = 512) pre-trained on ImageNet~\cite{imagenet} as our backbone for image encoder and a GRU (output features = 512) to encode the support text descriptions.
-For our experiments with pretrained text embeddings, we use BertForQuestionAnswering~\cite{BertForQuestionAnswering}.

-During training, we use the Adam~\cite{kingma2014adam}(initial learning rate=$1e^{-3}$, batch size=32) optimizer for image, text encoders and the SGD optimizer (initial learning rate=$2e^{-4}$, batch size=32) for discriminator.
+VAL is the most recent state-of-the-art technique and the strongest baseline for our experimental study.
+For both VAL and TIRG, we refer to the author-provided code implementations with the recommended hyper-parameter settings.

+\textbf{Comparison with Workshop:} For comparison with the FashionIQ 2020/2019 Workshop (FashionIQ-W), we compare with the workshop winners who follow the standard experimental settings i.e. who do not perform pre-training of feature network on attribute prediction tasks or any other external data/tasks, and do not use an ensemble of models.
+We compare \OURNAME with RTIC~\cite{shin2020fashion} and CurlingNet~\cite{yu2020curlingnet}.
+However, RTIC uses the ResNet101 backbone while the widely used encoder for the task is ResNet50.

+\textbf{Implementation \& Evaluation Details}: We use Resnet-50~\cite{resnet} pre-trained on ImageNet~\cite{imagenet} as the backbone for image encoder and set $L=2$ for our experiments.
+For our experiments with pretrained text embeddings, we use BERT~\cite{BERT} pretrained on QA task.
+Performance is evaluated using the Recall@K (R@K) $\{K=1,10,50\}$ metric which computes the percentage of evaluation queries where the target image is found within the top-K retrieved images.
+We use a batch-size of $32$ and Adam~\cite{kingma2014adam} (initial learning-rate of $1e^{-3}$) optimizer for image \& text encoders and the SGD optimizer (initial learning-rate of $2e^{-4}$) for the discriminator.
 The learning rate was divided by 2 for the Adam optimizer and divided by 10 for the SGD optimizer when the loss plateaued on the validation set until it reached $1e^{-6}$.
-For the image encoder, we allow for the gradual fine-tuning by unfreezing it's weights only after first few epochs(10 in our case) of training.
-We use a temperature of $\mathcal{T}=8$.
+For the image encoder, we allow for the gradual fine-tuning by unfreezing it's weights only after first few epochs (10 in our case) of training.
+We use a temperature of $\mathcal{T}={1,8}$.
 We choose the values $\lambda_{1}$ = 1, $\lambda_{2}$ = 0.6, $\lambda_{3}$ = 0.1 as the hyper-parameters of our loss functions.
 We take $\alpha_{t}$ = 1 and $\alpha_{i}$ = 0.1 in the consistency loss.